Cecilia8989/pands-project/README.md

 # select a seaborn style
 sns.set_style("dark")
 ```
-The code then creates a bar chart using the [plot() function [24]](https://www.shanelynn.ie/bar-plots-in-python-using-pandas-dataframes/)of the *class_averages* variable.
+This variable *class_averages* is then used as the input for the [*plot()* method function [24]](https://www.shanelynn.ie/bar-plots-in-python-using-pandas-dataframes/) to create a bar chart.
 The *kind* parameter is set to *bar* to specify that a bar chart should be created.
 The *alpha* parameter is set to 0.7 to adjust the transparency of the bars.
 Finally, title and label name is defined.

 ```python
 # Create the bar chart
 class_averages.plot(kind='bar', alpha=0.7)